 Tomatillo red chili salsa is a spicy Mexican sauce with roasted tomatillos and arbol chiles.
-Make this recipe for a delicious, feisty condiment!
+This recipe is better than Chipotle hot sauce!

 Whether it’s for a flavor-punched addition to tacos, enchiladas and other Mexican foods, or as a dip for tortilla chips, you can’t go wrong with fresh salsa.

 Salsa recipes are quick and simple to make, and they freeze well, so you can make a large batch to enjoy any time of the year.

 Types of salsa